 - “The Lady Bridgerton,” an Empress 1908 gin cocktail

 - Cherry Bakewell cocktail

 - 1 ounce Tanqueray or other dry gin

 - 1 ounce Kahlua or other coffee liqueur

 - 3 coffee beans, for garnish

-- Make the espresso with instant coffee or brew a strong cup per your espresso maker (see note).
-Let cool.
+- Make the espresso with instant coffee or brew a strong cup per your espresso maker.
+Let it cool.

 - Combine the gin, espresso, coffee liqueur and bitters, if using, into a cocktail shaker without any ice and dry shake vigorously for about 10 seconds.
-Add a 1/2 cup of ice cubes and shake again.1 ounce strong espresso, chilled, 1 ounce Tanqueray or other dry gin, 1 ounce Kahlua or other coffee liqueur, 2 dashes chocolate bitters, optional
+Add a ½ cup of ice cubes and shake again very briefly to chill.1 ounce strong espresso, chilled, 1 ounce Tanqueray or other dry gin, 1 ounce Kahlua or other coffee liqueur, 2 dashes chocolate bitters, optional

 - Strain into a martini or coupe glass and garnish with three coffee beans3 coffee beans, for garnish

-If you make this gin espresso martini recipe, I’d really appreciate if you left a comment or rating.
+If you make this gin espresso martini recipe, don’t forget to leave a comment and rating.